Deal or No Deal Brexit – business as usual for Nucleus IP

-Earlier this year the deadline for the UK to leave the EU was extended to 31 October 2019, and may well be extended again.
+Earlier this year the deadline for the UK to leave the EU was extended to 31 October 2019, and now again to January 31st 2020.
 While the overall legal consequences of Brexit are still unknown, we do know what will be implemented in the event of a no deal situation for trade marks and designs and there are extensive terms in the withdrawal agreement accepted by the EU that set out the intended provisions to be applied if an agreement is reached.

 Whether or not a deal is reached, on leaving the EU the UK will no longer be covered by EU trade mark and design registrations and new EU applications will only cover the remaining 27 EU countries.
 However, in the event of no deal, the UK Government has passed legislation to ensure that all existing EU trade mark and design registrations continue to be protected in the UK.
 Therefore it is not necessary to double file for both UK and EU registrations unless there are specific reasons to do so, such as potential EU oppositions, or a need for a swift UK registration.

 It would be advisable to check commercial agreements such as co-existence agreements as any references to the EU in relation to territory, governing law and jurisdiction may need to be revised to include the UK specifically.
 In the event of no deal, review your portfolio of International Registrations designating the EU and decide whether to opt out of receiving a new separate UK registration and instead designate the UK separately to retain the administrative benefits of the International system.
 We can do this for you.